Dragoncall/BDS_group_27/README.md

 First run `pip install -r ./requirements.txt`\
 Next go to the `app.py` and run the python file to start a test server.

+For the demo application run the shell script `run-demo.sh`.
+This will set up all the requirements of python and node.
+Then it will run a server in the background and serve the frontend in development mode.
+This should make it easy to test the application.

 ## General Structure
 This project is a flask web application with multiple endpoints.